Xkernel: Principled Performance Tunability of Operating System Kernels

-\minisec{Transaction semantics} \sysname supports tuning multiple perf-consts by bundling X-tunes in a single file.
-All X-tunes in the file form an atomic transaction---their tuning logic is loaded or unloaded together.
+\minisec{Transaction semantics} \sysname supports tuning multiple perf-consts by bundling Xk-tunes in a single file.
+All Xk-tunes in the file form an atomic transaction---their tuning logic is loaded or unloaded together.
 Each perf-const may belong to at most one active transaction.
-The scope table tracks each \perfconst{} status.
+The \xktable tracks each \perfconst{} status.
 If any perf-const is in an active transaction, it cannot be tuned in a new transaction.

-\if 0 \minisec{Scope Table} \todo{Need more work on this description...} \sysname performs an offline static analysis over a set of designated PerfConst candidates to build the Scope Table used by SIE.
-For each candidate, \sysname identifies all instruction-level occurrences of its critical spans and safe spans, synthesized SIE indirections, and records them in a single Scope Table for the running kernel binary. \sysname takes as input the kernel source code corresponding to the running kernel.\footnote{We assume access to the running kernel's source.
+\if 0 \minisec{\xktable} \todo{Need more work on this description...} \sysname performs an offline static analysis over a set of designated PerfConst candidates to build the \xktable used by SIE.
+For each candidate, \sysname identifies all instruction-level occurrences of its critical spans and safe spans, synthesized SIE indirections, and records them in a single \xktable for the running kernel binary. \sysname takes as input the kernel source code corresponding to the running kernel.\footnote{We assume access to the running kernel's source.
 This holds in two common settings: (1) user-built kernels, where the source is directly available; and (2) distribution kernels, whose exact versioned source is publicly accessible and can be reproduced using the same compiler and flags.} Users may add additional constants to the candidate set and regenerate the table offline.
 Each constant is specified by its source file, line number, and token index within the line.

 \fi

 \if 0 Note that this low-level BPF KFunc is internally used for SIE and \textit{not} exposed to the user.
 Our design remains architecturally consistent with the eBPF philosophy.
 Much like standard BPF Helpers and KFuncs, which encapsulate complex and potentially hazardous kernel interactions, \sysname confines these privileged operations internally (\ie, SIE), exposing only a sanitized, safe interface to the user. \fi